kushalagarwalla/Vendor-Performance-Data-Analytics/readme.md

 # Vendor Performance Data Analytics

 This project aims to analyze vendor performance based on purchasing and profit data using Python, pandas, seaborn, matplotlib, and statistical techniques.
-It includes exploratory data analysis (EDA), Pareto analysis, confidence interval estimation, and classification of vendors based on contribution and margin.
+It includes exploratory data analysis (EDA), and classification of vendors based on contribution and margin.

 ---